MarcusLDC/ContraCrypts/README.md

 # ContraCrypts
-A website where people can make contracts peer-to-peer using cryptocurrency This repository is for the members of my group only.
+A website where people can make contracts peer-to-peer using cryptocurrency

+This branch is for the members of my group only.